What is Rabies?

 Paralytic stage - This is the stage at which a rabid cat will go into a coma and cease breathing.
 Unfortunately, this is the stage at which most pets die.
 This usually happens about seven days after the symptoms first appear, with death occurring after about three days.

-How Long Will it Take for My Cat to Show Symptoms of Rabies?
+How Long Does it Take for My Cat to Show Symptoms of Rabies?

 If your cat has been exposed to the rabies virus, it will not show any symptoms right away.
 The typical incubation period is three to eight weeks, but it can last anywhere from 10 days to a year.